connorrothschild/map-missing-migrants/README.md

 15 North America                           2
 ```

-Of the 34,688 people who died or went missing on their journeys, 55.6% of them died in the Mediterranean.
+Of the 34,688 people who have died or went missing since 2014, over 55% of them were lost in the Mediterranean.

 ### US-Mexico Border

 A large number of migrants have also died near the US-Mexico border.
-In total, 2,405 migrants have died or gone missing in this area, making it the third most dangerous region in the world for migrants.
+In total, 2,405 migrants have died or gone missing in this area since 2014, making it the third most dangerous region in the world for migrants.
 It is only surpassed by the Mediterranean and North Africa.

 This region is worth exploring because it has experienced an upsurge in both migration and migrant deaths in the past few years.
 Since 2014 (the first year data was collected), the region has observed a 62% increase in migrant deaths.